Culture & history

 Jönköping County Museum

 This museum of art and cultural history offers exhibitions, an archive, depository, extensive picture archive and a painting conservation studio.
 The museum brings the county’s cultural heritage to life and appeals to all ages.
 The museum is best known for its exhibition on the painter and illustrator John Bauer, exploring the many well-loved legends that he illustrated.
-Website in Swedish.
+Website in Swedish, can be translated into english.

 The Match Museum